confluentinc/examples/clickstream/docs/index.rst

 View the data in Grafana
 ---------------------------------------------

-Now open your your browser using the URL output from the previous step's command.
+Now open your your browser using the URL output from the step where you loaded the data into Grafana.
     You can login with user ID ``user`` and password ``user``.

     **Important:** If you already have Grafana UI open, you may need to